neuroinformatics-unit/gsoc/GSoC_2025/application_template.md

 - **GSoC experience**

-    Have you participated in GSoC before?
-If so, when and with which project?
-What was your experience like?
-If you haven't, what do you expect from the program?
+    What do you expect from the program?

 - **Are you also applying to projects with other organisations in GSoC 2025?**